GoogleChromeLabs/sw-toolbox/README.md

 ### Defining Routes

-A _route_ is a combination of a URL and an HTTP request method and a request handler.
+A _route_ is a URL pattern and request method associated with a handler.
+It defines the behaviour for a section of the site. _Routing_ is the process of matching an incoming request with the most appropriate route.
+To define a route you call the appropriate method on `toolbox.router`.

 For example, to send `GET` requests for the URL `'/myapp/index.html'` to a handler called `mainHandler()` you would write the following in your service worker file:

 `toolbox.router.get('/myapp/index.html', mainHandler);`